rishabh-rana-au6/FPRT-TEST/FPRT test Set-1/cse.md

 Difference between Paging and Segmentation:

-S.NO	                      PAGING	                                                      SEGMENTATION
+S.NO	                      PAGING
 1. In paging, program is divided into fixed or mounted size pages.
+2. For paging operating system is accountable.
+3. Page size is determined by hardware.
+4. It is faster in the comparison of segmentation.
+5. Paging could result in internal fragmentation.	                        .
+6. In paging, logical address is split into page number and page
+    offset
+7. Paging comprises a page table which encloses the base address
+    of every page.
+8. Page table is employed to keep up the page data.
+9. In paging, operating system must maintain a free frame
+    list.
+10. Paging is invisible to the user.
+11. In paging, processor needs page number, offset to calculate
+    absolute address.

+SEGMENTATION

 1. In segmentation, program is divided into variable size sections.

-2. For paging operating system is accountable.
 2. For segmentation compiler is accountable.

-3. Page size is determined by hardware.
 3. Here, the section size is given by the user.

-4. It is faster in the comparison of segmentation.
 4. Segmentation is slow.

-5. Paging could result in internal fragmentation.
 5. Segmentation could result in external fragmentation.

-6. In paging, logical address is split into page number and page           6.
-Here, logical address is split into section number and section offset                                                                     offset.
+6. Here, logical address is split into section number and section offset.

-7. Paging comprises a page table which encloses the base address            7.
-While segmentation also comprises the segment table which of every page.                                                              encloses segment number and segment offset.
+7. While segmentation also comprises the segment table which encloses segment number and segment offset.

-8. Page table is employed to keep up the page data.
 8. Section Table maintains the section data.

-9. In paging, operating system must maintain a free frame                  9.
-In segmentation, operating system maintain a list of holes in list.  	                                                                   main memory.
+9. In segmentation, operating system maintain a list of holes in  main memory.

-10. Paging is invisible to the user.
 10. Segmentation is visible to the user.

-11. In paging, processor needs page number, offset to calculate            11.
-In segmentation, processor uses segment number,offset to absolute address.	                                                       calculate full address.
+11. In segmentation, processor uses segment number,offset to calculate full address.

 Question 3 :- Explain the OOPS principles.